 The Board considers its composition, including the balance of skills, knowledge, diversity and experience, amongst other factors on an annual basis and when appointing new Directors.
 The Board has considered the recommendations of the Davies and Parker review but does not consider it appropriate to establish targets or quotas in this regard.
 The Board will continue to consider diversity when considering succession in the future.
-Refer to page 25 for more information.
-Summary biographical details of the Directors are set out on pages 17 to 19.
+See above for more information.
+Summary biographical details of the Directors are set out in the Board Members section.